Norman S. Hubbard

-Norman S. Hubbard FRPSL is an American philatelist and former chairman of the Philatelic Foundation.
+Dr. Norman S. Hubbard FRPSL was an American philatelist and former chairman of the Philatelic Foundation.
 He was appointed to the Roll of Distinguished Philatelists in 1996.
-He is a fellow of the Royal Philatelic Society London.
-Hubbard is a specialist in the philately of South America and Uruguay in particular.
+He received the Alfred Lichtenstein Memorial Award for 1997 He was a fellow of the Royal Philatelic Society London.
+Hubbard was a specialist in the philately of South America and Uruguay in particular.
+He died Feb.
+18, 2026.